-- Urgent repairs to hired instruments are done during the term, otherwise general maintenance will take place at a suitable time. - · Students are expected to clean instruments regularly and should seek the assistance of instrumental staff in this matter. - All students must take their instruments home over the holidays and are asked to take particular care when transporting instruments. - The College covers the cost of general maintenance of College instruments however, parents will be expected to pay for excessive damage and/ or neglect, or replacement of the instrument if lost. - College instruments in need of repair are to be given to a member of Music staff.
+Students and parents are reminded that they are responsible for the safekeeping of instruments during the hire period.
+If an instrument is lost or damaged in any way, please inform a member of staff promptly so that the appropriate action can be taken.
+Music and books should not be rolled up or jammed into instrument cases - this can damage music and instrument.
+Instrumental teachers have been asked to periodically check the condition and cleanliness of school owned instruments.
+Urgent repairs are done during the term, otherwise general maintenance will take place at a suitable time.
+Students are expected to clean instruments regularly and should seek the assistance of instrumental staff in this matter.
+All students must take their instruments home over the holidays and are asked to take particular care when transporting instruments.
+The College covers the cost of general maintenance of College instruments however, parents will be expected to pay for excessive damage and/or neglect, or replacement of the instrument if lost.
+College instruments in need of repair are to be given to a member of Music Staff.
 Parents and students are requested not to undertake their own repairs or make their own arrangements for the repair of College instruments.